otrv4/otrv4/otrv4.md

 protocol where the judge is given cryptographic proof of communication while the informant suffers no repercussions.
 However, this scenario seems to be mostly theoretical.
 The more common case in practice may be the one in which the judge has access to the party's long-term secret keys.
+In this latter case, a KCI vulnerability can be a desirale property.

 To prevent an scenario where a judge has access to the party's long-term secret key and still make it impossible for this party to provide proof of